-Faire la grasse matinée has long been one of my all time favorite French expressions.
-The literal translation if this idiom is “to make the fatty morning” and the meaning is “to sleep in” or “to sleep late”.
+Faire la grasse matinée is a French expressions that translates literally to “to make the fatty morning” and means “to sleep in” or “to sleep late”.

 faire la grasse matinée